algodex/algodex-mailbox/README.md

 This is a decentralized application on the Algorand blockchain to batch send assets to multiple addresses at once, where they are held in escrow and can be redeemed later.
 It also supports viewing the transaction history and returning unredeemed assets to the sender.

-Try it here on Testnet: https://mailbox-testnet.algodex.com/
+Mailbox is live here on Mainnet: https://mailbox.algodex.com

 Documentation can be found here: https://docs.algodex.com/algodex-mailbox/mailbox-user-guide

-The FAQ is here: https://docs.algodex.com/algodex-mailbox/mailbox-faq

 Telegram: https://t.me/algodex